top of page

 Story of Heart Surgery before the era of Open Heart Procedures

 At that time, breaching the pleura was a major problem.
-We are all aware that the lung invested inside the pleural envelope is in an environment of negative pressure in relation to the outer atmospheric pressure.
+We are all aware that the lung invested inside the pleural envelope is in an environment of negative pressure about the outer atmospheric pressure.
 So, the lung collapses the moment the pleura is breached.
-To keep the lung inflated during surgery, which required open ether or chloroform inhalation and spontaneous breathing during the process, needed an atmosphere in the operation theater that maintained this pressure difference.
+To keep the lung inflated during surgery, which required open ether or chloroform inhalation and spontaneous breathing during the process, an atmosphere in the operation theatre maintained this pressure difference.
 During that period the futile attempt by a young Polish surgeon from Danzig, H. M. Block, was still fresh.
 In 1882 he did an exploratory thoracotomy on one of his relatives suspected of having tuberculosis.
 The patient died during the procedure and the surgeon later committed suicide without keeping any record of the procedure.

 Sauerbruch visited America and after a demonstration left the entire operating theatre set up with Willy Meyer, an avid fan of the idea.
 Meyer was interested in thoracic problems and involved his engineer brother.
 They came out with a “universal chamber” where either the patient with the entire surgical team had to stay the entire procedure in a negative pressure chamber, or a box with positive pressure was constructed for the patient’s head with the surgeons working outside at atmospheric pressure and the patient's thorax in a negative chamber.
 This remained the usual method for Thoracic exploration for a long time and Sauerbruch’s book, “Die Chirurgie der Brustorgane” was considered to be a bible for Thoracic Surgeons till the 1930s.